-Health Coach Feature: Jessica Rosen Creates Juice Company on a Mission for Better Health
+Health Coach Feature: Jessica Rosen Creates a Juice Company on a Mission for Better Health

 Our Health Coach Feature series shares the inspiring stories of Integrative Nutrition Health Coaches who are cultivating positive health choices and educating others to live more wholesome lifestyles.
 Join us twice per month on the IIN Blog to read more about what brought our grads to IIN and what they’re up to now!

 Jessica Rosen is an IIN Health Coach and co-founder of Raw Generation with her father, Bill.
 Raw Generation makes healthy food convenient for everyone through using real, plant-based ingredients to create juices, smoothies and soups.
 After experiencing health issues of her own and of loved ones around her, they we're inspired to create this company with the goal of making healthy, raw foods and juices that help others lose weight, increase their energy, feel better and be healthier.
 Find Jess’s juices and cleanses online at rawgeneration.com and on Instagram @rawgenerationjuices.

 Q: What were you doing prior to enrolling at Integrative Nutrition?

 A: I was developing my company Raw Generation.
 We launched our online store the same month that I graduated from IIN.

 Q: What led you to explore the Health Coach Training Program?

 A: I knew I wanted to do something with respect to nutrition and helping make it easier for busy people like myself to become healthier and live better.

 Q: How has your life changed after becoming a Health Coach?

 A: Getting certified has given me the credibility necessary to pose myself as a nutrition expert and has helped me craft and grow a business that makes truly healthy products.